-- IMPORTANT!
-It is recommended that you document the existing adjustable bleed sizes that make up this metering block BEFORE any changes are made.
-This billet adjustable metering block allows the user to tune the idle feed restrictions, emulsion bleed restrictions, power valve, power valve channel restrictions, and main jets. - IMPORTANT!
-Holley highly recommends that only an experienced carburetor tuner [with access to a dynamometer that monitors air/fuel ratio and BSFC (Brake Specific Fuel Consumption)] make any changes to the factory restrictor settings, as received from Holley.
+IMPORTANT!
+It is recommended that you document the existing adjustable bleed sizes that make up this metering block power valve and main jets.

+BEFORE any changes are made.
+This billet adjustable metering block allows the user to tune the intermediate circuit restrictions (on 3-circuit carburetor), idle feed restrictions, emulsion bleed restrictions, and to the monitors air/fuel ratio and BSFC (Brake Specific Fuel Consumption)] make any changes to the factory restrictor settings, as received from Holley.
 Furthermore, Holley is not responsible for any engine damage that may occur due to the carburetor being changed from the original factory calibration.